 - implantation bleeding is most likely to be light pink or brown (as opposed to the bright or dark red of your period)

 - implantation bleeding is more like spotting than an actual flow of blood

 It’s no secret that early pregnancy causes a rapid shift of hormones.
-More specifically, implantation is a trigger for the hormone surge — that’s why you can’t get that second pink line on a home pregnancy test until after implantation.
+More specifically, implantation triggers the hormone surge — that’s why you can’t get that second pink line on a home pregnancy test until after implantation.

 And the changing hormonal tide can also cause cramping.
-Furthermore, there’s a lot going on in your uterus as the fertilized egg implants and begins to grow.
+Furthermore, a lot is going on in your uterus as the fertilized egg implants and begins to grow.

 While there’s no research indicating that implantation itself causes cramps, some women do feel abdominal tenderness, lower back pain, or cramping around the time of implantation.
 This may seem like a mild version of how you feel before your period starts.